Barnby Dun

 Barnby Dun has a long history and was mentioned in the Domesday Book of 1086.
-The village has a church dedicated to St Peter and St Paul, which dates back to the 12th century.
-It is a former mining village and its history is closely tied to the coal mining industry.
+The village has a church dedicated to Saint Peter and Saint Paul, the structure of which dates back to the 13th century.
+Throughout its history, it has been a primarily agricultural village with later ties to industry; railways arrived at the village in the 1840s, and the nearby Thorpe Marsh Power Station opened in 1963.
 Today, Barnby Dun is a residential area with a mix of modern and older properties.

 There are local shops, a primary school, and recreational facilities, such as a village hall and playing fields, in the area.
 The village is known for its friendly community and good transport links to nearby towns and cities, making it a popular choice for families and commuters.

 The parish church of St Peter & St Paul is Grade I listed.